jasperhuangg/MERN-Task-Manager/README.md

 # Doozy Task Manager
-A task manager app written in the MERN stack inspired by TickTick.
+A task manager app written with the Express.js, React.js, Node.js, and MongoDB inspired by TickTick.